Vets-Who-Code/march2021/phaseOneNotes/week_05.md

 3. Level AAA includes all Level A, AA, and AAA requirements.
 ### Keyboard Shortcuts
 - Tab and shift+tab are the most important buttons regarding web accessibility.
 Keyboard accessibility is one of the most important aspects of web accessibility.
 Many users with motor disabilities rely on a keyboard.
 A keyboard user typically uses the Tab key to navigate through interactive elements on a web page—links, buttons, fields for inputting text, etc. When an item is tabbed to, it has keyboard "focus" and can be activated or manipulated with the keyboard.
 Are you able to reach all of the interactive controls on the page?
 If not, you may need to use tabindex to improve the focusability of those controls.
 The general rule of thumb is that any control a user can interact with or provide input to should aim to be focusable and display a focus indicator.
 If a keyboard user can't see what's focused, they have no way of interacting with the page.
 A tabindex can make an element that is not naturally tabbable, able to be tabbable.
 An example of an element you could use tab index on that is no otherwise tabbable is a div.
 Elements that are naturally tabbable are:
-1. elements that have an href attribute
+1. Elements that have an href attribute
-2. link elements that have an href attribute
+2. Link elements that have an href attribute
-3. button elements
+3. Button elements
-4. input elements whose type attribute are not in the Hidden state
+4. Input elements whose type attribute are not in the Hidden state
-5. select elements
+5. Select elements
-6. textarea elements
+6. Textarea elements
 7. Editing hosts
 8. Browsing context containers
 ### Focus Based Elements